Vlad1m1ru5/my-solid-project/README.md

 - creation an `import_map.json` file containing `npm` module dependency
 - run Deno to produce a `deno.lock` file, i.e. w/ `deno test`

-I assume that `npm` module imports shall be resolved after that specs but they are not.
+I assume that `npm` module imports shall be resolved after that spets but they are not.

 ```ts